List of South Korean submissions for the Academy Award for Best International Feature Film

-South Korea has submitted films to compete for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1962.
+The Republic of Korea (South Korea) has submitted films to compete for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1962.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Korean nominee is chosen annually by a special committee assembled by the Korean Film Council.

-As of 2025, South Korea won once for Parasite in 2019, which is also the only film not in English to win the Academy Award for Best Picture.
+As of 2026, South Korea won once for Parasite in 2019, which is also the only film not in English to win the Academy Award for Best Picture.

 Submissions

 Bong Joon Ho directed South Korea's first film to be nominated for and win the award, Parasite (2019).

 Every year, each country is invited by the Academy of Motion Picture Arts and Sciences to submit its best film for the Academy Award for Best Foreign Language Film.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

 South Korea's first three submissions were directed by Shin Sang-ok, as was their 1990 submission.
 Shin later became internationally famous after he was held hostage in North Korea between 1978 and 1986, and forced to make movies for Kim Jong Il.
 Lee Chang-dong has had three films selected to represent South Korea.
-Six other directors, Lee Doo-yong, Kim Ki-duk, Kim Tae-kyun, Lee Joon-ik, Jang Hoon and Bong Joon-ho, have had two of their films selected.
+Seven other directors, Lee Doo-yong, Kim Ki-duk, Kim Tae-kyun, Lee Joon-ik, Jang Hoon, Bong Joon-ho and Park Chan-wook, have had two of their films selected.

-In 2018 and 2021, Burning and Decision to Leave made into the finalist shortlist, but none of them were nominated.
+Lee Chang-dong's Burning, and Park Chan-wook's Decision to Leave and No Other Choice, advanced to the December shortlisted semifinalist, but none of them were nominated.

+Bong Joon Ho's Parasite was the first Korean film to be nominated in the category.
+It won four Academy Awards, including the Best Picture, Best Director, Best Original Screenplay, and Best International Feature Film, alongside nominations for Best Film Editing and Best Production Design.
+As of 2026, the film remains the only non-English language Best Picture winner.

 Below is a list of the films that have been submitted by South Korea for review by the Academy for the award since its conception.
 All submissions were filmed in the Korean language.